 - Trickle charge (battery reconditioning) - if the voltage level of the connected battery is less than 2.9V, the module will use a trickle charge current of 130mA until the battery voltage reaches 2.9V, at which point the charge current will be linearly increased to the configured charge current.

-Can be powered, for charging, from a micro USB cable or the + and - connections, see Power Supply Options Diagram below.
+Can be powered, for charging, from a USB cable (USB Micro or USB C) or the + and - connections, see Power Supply Options Diagram below.
 The power source needs to be able to provide at least 1A for the charger to correctly charge a connected battery.
 Most modern phone/USB chargers can provide 1A or more; refer to the label on your phone charger to verify.
-If you use the micro USB connection, be sure to use a USB cable that is made to carry at least 1A.
+If you use a USB cable, make sure that it is made to carry at least 1A.

 Includes two indicator LEDs.
 Red LED indicates charging.
 Blue LED indicates charge complete.